badgeek/svg2shenzhen/README.md

 ## Known Bugs

-The port of bitmap2component does not support non square image input, this issue tackled in prepare document by setting the document to square
+- The port of bitmap2component does not support non square image input, this issue tackled in prepare document by setting the document to square
+- Tested on OSX, and Windows
+- Need Linux tester

 ## Credits
 * inkscape-export-layers - https://github.com/jespino/inkscape-export-layers